ITTechnic/PikiOs/README.md

 If you want to change the build process you can alter env/build.sh

+You can burk the image to disk with `/env/burn.sh`

 ## Troubleshooting

 If you boot to a blank screen, or a blank screen with a single cursor line then you probably need to adjust your settings